Taletex/CoreAAS-based-application/README.md

 	```
    A new browser tab at the address where the web application is running will open.

-- NodeJs-server (REST API and DataBase).
+#### 4. Run the Nodejs Server and MongoDB database
+- MongoDB server.
+Execute the mongoDB community server previously installed.
+- NodeJs-server.
 Open a terminal and write (from the root folder of the project):
 	```
-	cd aas_webapp
-	cd database
+	cd aas_nodeserver
 	node server.js
 	```